rodinhart/abstractui/readme.md

 **state** holds the application's essential state, including things like scroll position

 **markup** is produced by rendering the state.
 The render function is pure.
+A component can also return event handlers.

 **DOM** is updated by comparing the markup to the previous version of the markup.
 Only differences are written to the DOM.